saturnlighting/literature-review/README.md

 preferences, it is unknown whether they are reflected in behaviour (revealed preference).
-A more direct approach to investigating whether changes in light influence walking and cycling is to count the number of people using these transport modes in different light conditions” (Fotios, Uttley, and Gorjimahlabani 2022).
+A more direct approach to investigating whether changes in light influence walking and cycling is to count the number of people using these transport modes in different light conditions.
+If darkness reduces reassurance, then there will be fewer pedestrians and cyclists.
+This has been investigated, and confirmed, in studies taking advantage of variation in daylight, either the seasonal variation or the sudden transition imposed by biannual daylight saving clock changes” (Fotios, Uttley, and Gorjimahlabani 2022).

 ## Empirical findings